vfcapital/genderbias/README.md

 ## Output:
 - Scores of how likely it is that each individual of group 1 and group 2 are voting for one of the candidates.
-- Random selection with bias
+- Random candidate selection with bias